dannetstudio/cursor-setup-ubuntu/README.md

 ### Run the Script

-The script is ready to use with English language settings by default.
-If you prefer Spanish, you can optionally modify the `LANG_SETTING` variable in the script.
+The script automatically detects your system language (English/Spanish) and configures directories accordingly.
+You can override auto-detection by setting the `LANG_SETTING` environment variable if needed.

 Execute the script: